 In my client workshops and online, I see people use them interchangeably, which is incorrect.
 So, let’s unpack this with the right definitions.

-Your Business Narrative is the answer to Why you do what you do.
+Your Brand Narrative is the answer to Why you do what you do.
 It’s not about the What and How.
 As Simon Sinek aptly coined:“People don’t buy what you do.
 They buy why you do it.”